 Note: From Day 2 the course agenda and the amount of time spent on each subject will depend upon conditions in the program area, the weather, group, and individual abilities and learning speeds.

-Day 1: We meet at the Lake Louise Alpine Centre, Alberta at 8:00 am for introductions, a review of course goals and itinerary and equipment check.
+Day 1: We meet at Laggans Bakery, 101 Village Rd Building B, Lake Louise, at 8:00 am for introductions, a review of course goals and itinerary and equipment check. .
 Then we drive to one of the many amazing locations for ski mountaineering along the 93N.
 Some examples would be Bow Summit, Crowfoot Mountain, OXO or Puzzle Peak to name a few.
 After an avalanche safety session, we will commence our first ski tour of the week where we will cover up tracking, route finding and negotiating avalanche terrain given the current hazard.

 There is considerable flexibility built into the delivery of this course, no course is the same.
 Snow and weather conditions will dictate the order of presentation to some degree.
 Key topics will be constantly revisited during the program.